 There will be victories and setbacks.
 Mountaintops and valleys.
 Steve Jobs, after lots of struggle, became enormously wealthy with his company Apple Computer.
 However, he was fired by the very company he founded.
-Ultimately, as we all know, he reunited with his brainchild and turned it into the #1 brand in the world.
-He stated later that the huge success they had at Apple in his second stint would have never been possible had he not gone through the process of departing the company and attempting several other ventures in the interim.
+Ultimately, as we all know, Steve Jobs reunited with his brainchild and turned it into the #1 brand in the world.
+He stated later that the enormous success they had at Apple in his second stint would have never been possible had he not gone through the process of departing the company and attempting several other ventures in the interim.

 If you only want success as long as it moves in a straight line, I hate to break it to you, but you’re never going to get it.